JackSzwergold/Writing/memories/Running Errands for Mr. Dubinsky.md

 Occasionally, though my dad would get me to run errands for another old man in the building named Mr. Dubinsky.
 He kinda looked like my dad, but was clearly older than him.
 My dad—who had me when he was in his late 40s—was in his 50s when I was a kid in the 1970s and I am pretty sure Mr. Dubinsky was in his late 60s around that time.

-I didn’t know much about Mr. Dubinsky other than I always saw him hanging out in front of the building wearing a darkish raincoat or overcoat or something like that.
-Seemed like a decent guy.
-Can’t say much past that.
+As a kid, I didn’t know much about Mr. Dubinsky other than I always saw him hanging out in front of our building wearing a darkish raincoat or overcoat or something like that.
+Gossiping, hanging out and watching the days pass with the other old yentas and their folding chairs in front of the building.
+He seemed like a decent guy from all I could tell and I can’t say much past that.

-Occasionally at home, my dad would volunteer some trivial facts about Mr. Dubinsky seemingly out of nowhere.
+Occasionally at home, my dad would volunteer some trivial facts about Mr. Dubinsky seemingly out of nowhere during the course of the day.
 I don’t remember much other than Mr. Dubinsky was a war veteran of some kind.
 Maybe in the Polish army or some other Eastern European armed force… Definitely not the U.S. army.

 Anyway, one day I was playing around in my room when my dad came in from outside and asked me if I wanted to go and run an errand for Mr. Dubinsky.